Nexmo/nexmo-developer/_documentation/voice/voice-api/guides/call-flow.md

 In addition, certain errors are sent to the `event_url` such as when your `answer_url` returns an invalid NCCO.
 You can find more detail in the [Webhooks Reference](/voice/voice-api/webhook-reference#event-webhook).

-> **Note**: Events usually arrive at your `event_url` in the order they were generated but this is not guaranteed.
-Your application should use the `timestamp` field in the response to present the events in the correct order.

 ## Answer URL payload

 When a call is answered a payload is delivered to your `answer_url` [webhook](/concepts/guides/webhooks).